ZaraLabTeam/asp-net-web-api/slides/6-creating-a-database.md

 found in the dataset.
 And the resulting group is termed as Schema.

-Entity tables represents objects from the real world Most often they are nouns from the specification
-Example: Student, Course, Town
-Columns are the characteristics of the entities, they have name and type, for example Students would have Name(text), Faculty Number(number), Photo (binary), Date of enlistment (date) Relationships are dependencies between the tables Students are trainer in courses - many to many
+Entity tables represents objects from the real world Columns are the characteristics of the entities, they have name and type, for example Students would have Name(text), Faculty Number(number), Photo (binary), Date of enlistment (date) Relationships are dependencies between the tables Students are trainer in courses - many to many
-Courses are held in towns - can be many to many or many to one For easier and quick access data models must have some unique characteristic to be easily distinct and found in the database records.
+Courses are held in towns - can be many to many or many to one

+For easier and quick access data models must have some unique characteristic to be easily distinct and found in the database records.
 This is called the **primary key** and most often it is the **Id** of the model but not necessarily
 How to chose a primary key, rule of thumb - always define a primary key Use `identity` to implement auto-increment

 Other constraints can be minimum/maximum length start/end date to be unique and others
 Since each row in a table has its own unique key, rows in a table can